kevin71104/kevin71104.github.io/about/index.md

 ## My Interests:
 As the worldwide population ages, the healthcare on chronic diseases requires more attention.
-I'm especially fascinated by the **Medical Cyber-Physical Systems (MCPS)**, for it can relieve economic pressures on health-care systems worldwide and assists physicians in making decision effectively and efficiently.
+I'm especially fascinated by the **Medical Cyber-Physical Systems (MCPS)**, where software and physical components are deeply intertwined and interact with each other in a wide range of applications.
+In particular, I want to focus on biomedical monitoring system, for it can relieve economic pressures on health-care systems worldwide and assists physicians in making decision effectively and efficiently.
 MCPS requires interdisciplinary knowledge from **signal processing**, **machine learning**, and **hardware design**, which I've conducted some research and am passionate to pursue further studies in.
 In particular, I consider belowing areas worth scrutinizing: